DanielSWolf/rhubarb-lip-sync/README.md

 ## How to use the output

-The output of Rhubarb Lip-Sync is an XML file containing information about the sounds in the recording and -- more importantly -- the resulting mouth positions.
+The output of Rhubarb Lip-Sync is an XML file containing information about the sounds in the recording and -- more importantly -- the resulting mouth shapes.
 A (shortened) sample output looks like this:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>